Carcajou Point site: Pottery artifacts

-Archaeologists often find pottery to be a very useful tool in analyzing a prehistoric culture.
-It is usually very plentiful at a site and the details of manufacture and decoration are very sensitive indicators of time, space and culture.
+Archaeologists often find pottery to be a useful tool in analyzing a prehistoric culture.
+It is usually plentiful at a site and the details of manufacture and decoration are sensitive indicators of time, space and culture.

 3,685 sherds and one complete vessel were recovered in the 1957 excavations.
 Of these, 48 were Late Woodland in affiliation, 39 came from miniature children's vessels and the remaining 3,594 are from the Upper Mississippian Oneota component.

 Almost all of the Upper Mississippian Oneota sherds were shell-tempered with smooth surface.
 14 sherds were cordmarked, 3 sherds were observed to have traces of red paint, and 3 sherds had black paint.

 During the artifact analysis, sherds were categorized into 27 different groups, but only 7 of these groups are actually recognized pottery types.
 The remainder are mostly body sherds which did not have enough information to be assigned to a definite type.

 The following types were identified or created to classify the pottery at Carcajou Point: